sb53systems/G-Code-Flow-Temperature-Controller/README.md

 - Stringing
 - Over/less heating

-This project removes that compromise by adapting the printer to the current printing conditions.

 ---

-# How It Works

-Filament gradually absorbs heat as it travels through the hotend, requiring extrusion at an optimal final temperature.
+# what this script does

 Depending on your speeds, accelerations, Jerk/SCV, print geometry,... this script calculates the average flow rate that can be reached every second, and dynamically adjusts the nozzle temperature accordingly.
 It also modifies print speed in the G-code to match the ideal flow rate, considering layer height and line width.

 ---